 I had to finally admit that I had to be lead by the hand, just like in my earlier medical training.

 Pursuing a profession in art proved no less difficult from my early medical training (except no one is hurt if I make a bad print!).
 Art turned out to be much different from my previous scientific training.
-It asked me to be subjective about my work.
+It asked me to be subjective and personal about my work.
 Wha...???
 It's not supposed to be about me!!
 Really??

 Slowly I began to see more clearly the difference between the objective and the subjective, the known and the believed, the seen and unseen, that which is conscious and that which wells up from the unconscious.